bovino/spring_cloud_contract_server_api_sample/README.md

-# spring_cloud_contract_server_api_sample
+# Consumer-Driven Contract (CDC) Test Sample - Server API application
-Sample application to demonstrate use of Consumer Driven Contract (CDC) with SpringBoot 2.3.0 + Spring Cloud Contract - Server API Sample
+Sample application to demonstrate use of Consumer Driven Contract (CDC) with SpringBoot 2.3.0 + Spring Cloud Contract - Server API Sample.

+This application uses:

+- Spring Boot 2.3.0
+- Spring Cloud Hoxton.SR4
+- Spring Cloud Contract
+- Spring Web+Rest
+- Lombok
+- Java 8
+- Gradle (Gradle wrapper)
+- JUnit e Mockito

+You can see the client API application here: https://github.com/bovino/spring_cloud_contract_client_api_sample

 # Getting Started
+This application uses Gradle (Gradle wrapper) and a few useful commands are:

+*Basic Build:* gradle clean build

+*Publish (includes generation and publish of contract stubs for your local repo):*

+gradle clean publishToMavenLocal

+*Run tests (including the CDC tests):* gradle clean test

+Before using this application you will need:

+- Some IDE with Lombok support (i like IntelliJ)
+- Any API Rest client (i like Postman)
+- JDK 1.8,0_251 or newer
+- Configure your JAVA_HOME environment variable
+- You need the ports 8080 (server API) and 8081 (client API) to be free

 ### Reference Documentation
 For further reference, please consider the following sections: